scp756-221/term-project-monopoly/README.md

 logs: where logs files are stored

-loader: loader service is to insert fake data into the DynamoDB service
+loader: loader service loads the DynamoDB tables, using the files users.csv, music.csv and playlist.csv from the Gatling resources directory.

 gatling: used to simulate various users for load test

-tools: For quick scripts that are useful in make-files
+tools: scripts that are useful in make-files

 ## Getting started